aio-libs/aiohttp/docs/faq.rst

 -------------------------------------------------------------------

-Short answer is: life-cycle of all asyncio objects should be shorter than life-chicle of event loop.
+Short answer is: life-cycle of all asyncio objects should be shorter than life-cycle of event loop.

 Full explanation is longer.
 All asyncio object should be correctly finished/disconnected/closed before event loop shutdown.
 Otherwise